biaslyze-dev/biaslyze/docs/sources/tutorials/tutorial-counterfactual-mitigation.md

 ## Counterfactual token based bias detection

-Now that we have a model to test, lets evaluate it with the Biaslyze tool and test for bias with regards to the concept 'religion'.
+Now that we have a model to test, lets evaluate it with the biaslyze tool and test for bias with regards to the concept 'religion'.

 ```python